Differential invariants of generic parabolic Monge-Ampere equations: Differential invariants of generic projective curve bundles

 \begin{proof} It is sufficient to exhibit an example for which invariants composing each of these two quintuples are independent.
-For instance, for both quintuples such is the equation determined by the directing distribution $\mathcal{R}$ generated by
+For instance, the PMA with directing distribution $\mathcal{R}$ generated by the field